5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 5. **Kernel/Add** Section.
 The following Kexts are disabled by default since I don't know which CPU, GPU, Hard Disk and SMBIOS you will be using:

 	- `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
-Create your own CPUFriendDataProvider in Post-Install with [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) as explained [**here**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/CPU_Pwr/README.md) and replace the existing one and enable both
+Create your own CPUFriendDataProvider in Post-Install with [**CPUFriendFriend**](https://github.com/corpnewt/CPUFriendFriend) to optimize CPU Power Management [**as explained here**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/CPU_Pwr/README.md).
+It is recommended to create a new Data Provider kext after switching the SMBIOS and/or updating/upgrading macOS.
 	- `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 	- `RestrictEvents`:
-		- Only required when using `MacPro7,1` SMBIOS &rarr; Disables warnings about unpopulated RAM slots.
+		- Required when using `MacPro7,1` SMBIOS &rarr; Disables warnings about unpopulated RAM slots.
-		- Also required for enabling the `VMM-x86_64` Board-id so OTA updates work when `SecureBootModel` is  set to `Disabled` (necessary when using NVIDIA Kepler Cards in macOS 12+).
+		- Also required for enabling the `VMM-x86_64` Board-id so OTA updates work when `SIP` and `SecureBootModel` are disabled (necessary when using NVIDIA Kepler Cards in macOS 12+).
-	- `AppleALC.kext`: Slimmed version which only contains Layout `17`
+	- `AppleALC.kext`: Slimmed version of AppleALC I compiled myself.
+It only contains Layout `17` and is only 86 kB in size.
+If you want to use a different Layout, you need to use the regular version of AppleALC or [compile your own](https://github.com/5T33Z0/AppleALC-Guides/tree/main/Slimming_AppleALC).

 6. **Kernel/Quirks**:
 	- If your BIOS does not provide the option to disable CFG Lock (requires BIOS Update), enable the `AppleXcpmCfgLock` Quirk instead.
 	- If you don't use Windows on your system, you can disable `CustomSMBIOSGuid` (prohibits injecting SMBIOS data into Windows)
 	- OpenCore 0.9.2 inroduced a new Quirk for macOS 13.3+ called `DisableIoMapperMapping`.
 It eliminates the need for using a modified DMAR Table with removed Reserved Memory regions to "resolve compatibility issues with Wi-Fi, Ethernet and Thunderbolt devices when `AppleVTD` is enabled".
-So you can try this quirk instead of replacing the DMAR table to address issues with 3rd party cards.
+So you can try this quirk instead of replacing the DMAR table to address issues with 3rd party WiFi/BT cards.

 7. **Misc/Security**:
 	- `SecureBootModel`: